St. Daniel Landscaping Update: February 2026:

 It is critical that we take good care of our church, which is God’s house.
 It needs to be welcoming and well-tended.
 Our goal is to create an attractive landscape, not an award-winning one.
 We are focused on environmental stewardship, community engagement, and native, sustainable plants.

-History: The periphery of the parking lot, zones 1-11 and 20-28 (see map), had not been maintained for approximately 10 years.
+History: The periphery of the parking lot, zones 1-11 and 20-28, had not been maintained for approximately 10 years.
 This is a huge area, over four acres, with a berm that is required by City of Wheaton code, and it must be heavily landscaped to provide screening.
 Work to remove invasive species, primarily destructive buckthorn, started June 2022.
-Planting of zone 20 occurred in 2024, and 2025 will include planting on the north and west berms as well as along Loop Road.
+Planting of zone 20 occurred in 2024, and 2025 included planting on the north and west berms as well as along Loop Road.

 Damage from invasive species: There is a multitude of invasive species in our area.
 Buckthorn, from Europe, has killed off about 54% of our trees and about 75% of our bushes.
 See 1993 landscape plan marked with tree/bush fatalities in purple.
 Click here for the handout.
 Burdock and thistle, both vegetative weeds, have killed off most of our groundcover.